HazemAM/mezzo-tracker/README.md

 # Mezzo

-Mezzo is a music player for self-hosted music servers, currently available on iPhone.
+Mezzo is a music player for self-hosted music servers.

+Currently available for iPhone, with support for Navidrome and other Subsonic-compatible servers.

 > [!TIP]
 > The app is in active development, and is currently available to test through TestFlight.